 The School is Alive!
 Series

 This is a newer series from Scholastic for early readers, just getting into chapter books.
-Sam is the hall monitor for his elementary school, and he quickly realizes he must defend himself and fellow students when his school comes alive!
-Fun for boys that love early adventure stories.
+Sam is the hall monitor for his elementary school, and he quickly realizes he must defend himself and his fellow students when his school comes alive!
+It is so fun for boys who love early adventure stories.

 Hardy Boys Series